dr-matt-smith/unity-cookbook-2018-ch16-vr/__content.md

 # Introduction

 There are too many features in Unity 2018 to all be covered in an single book.
-In this chapter we present a set of recipes illustrating VR game development in Unity, plus a range of additional Unity features.
+In this chapter we present a set of recipes illustrating VR game development in Unity, plus a range of additional Unity features that we wanted to include.

 # The Big Picture